 Spray Paint Christmas Stocking Shelf

-Once everything was sanded nice and smooth it was time to paint.
-Several light coats of spray paint works best in my opinion.
-I always start with the back, that way if something gets smudged, it’s not as noticeable.
+Once everything was sanded nice and smooth, it was time to paint.
+Several light coats of spray paint work best, in my opinion.
+I always start with the back; that way, it's not as noticeable if something gets smudged.

-After several light coats of the red spray paint, I was pleased with how it was looking.
+I was pleased with its appearance after several light coats of the red spray paint.
 That decorative routed section?
-Yeah, at this point I wasn’t sure how I was going to deal with it.
+Yeah, I wasn't sure how I would deal with it at this point.

 Single Coat Hooks Work Best for Christmas Stockings